Pssst, FYI – this post contains affiliate links. For the full scoop on what this means, feel free to check out our disclosure.

 No visit to London is complete without a trip to the pub for a pint or some fish and chips but for those with a slightly bigger budget, why not try and grab lunch at one of London’s many Michelin starred restaurants!

-And to finish off the day why not hear to the champagne bar at the stunning St Pancras hotel before hopping back on your train to Paris!
+And to finish off the day why not head to the champagne bar at the stunning St Pancras hotel before hopping back on your train to Paris!

 How to get to London from Paris